The author has worked in conservation and woodland management over many years.

 - Birch trees (some of the many kinds)

 - Plane trees

 Trees with white bark are always eye-catching.
-The trunks and branches of the White Birch (pictured above) stand out strongly in the shadow of woodland.
-In a garden, the white column of bark can be a wonderful contrast to the strong colors of flowers and foliage.
+For example, the trunks and branches of the White Birch stand out strongly in the shadow of woodland, while in a garden, the white column of bark can be a wonderful contrast to the strong colors of flowers and foliage.

-This is a North American native found across most of Canada and in the most northerly US states, including New England.
+Also known as Paper Birch, this tree is native to North America and can be found across most of Canada and the northern US states, including New England.

 It is sometimes called the Canoe Birch because, in former times, the bark was used by Native Americans to create canoes.

 The 'papyrifera' part of its Latin name means 'paper.'
-It was named this way because, often, the bark peels off in thin papery layers.
-Yet another name for this tree is the 'Paper Birch.'
+It was named this way because, often, the bark peels off in thin, papery layers, hence the alternative name, 'Paper Birch.'

-Betular pendula is native to northern Europe but is grown as an ornamental tree in many parts of the US, and right across Europe and Asia.
+Betula pendula, also known as European birch, is native to northern Europe, but it is grown as an ornamental tree in many parts of the US and right across Europe and Asia.

 Foresters sometimes call this tree the 'widow-maker' because any dead branches tend to rot quickly while the tree stands, then fall silently and unpredictably on unsuspecting heads.